Products

 In its most basic form, geospatial data can be split into two categories — vector data and raster data.
 Vector data uses lines, polygons and points to represent urban features such as cities and roads, as well as topographic features like mountains and bodies of water.
 Raster data is like vector data’s more complex sibling — it’s made up of gridded cells which are classified by rows and columns, and represent the likes of elevation levels and temperature.

-Applications of geospatial data
+Examples of geospatial data in use

 Engineering and construction